comooney711/DSPS_CMooney/HW7/README.md

 ## Contributions
 ### Andrew Crossman:

-*Edited the solutions to solutions 1-3.*

-*Ensured PEP8 compliance.*
+Ensured PEP8 compliance.

 ### Ben Flaggs:

-*Added captions to the figures in exercies 1-3.*

-*Edited the solutions to exercises 1-3.*
+Assisted in preprocessing data.
+Calculated intracluster variance.
+Applied k-means clustering and plotted variance over number of clusters.
+Plotted k-means clusters on 2d projection.

 ### Nik Korzoun:

-*Created the first draft for exercise 1.*

-*Created the first draft for exercise 2.*

-*Created the first draft for exercise 3.*
+Assisted with intracluster variance and plotting variance over number of clusters.
+Created distance matrix, histogram of pairwise distances, and applied DBSCAN clustering to 2d TSNE projection.

 ### Connor Mooney:

-*Created the first draft for exercise 4.*

-*Created the first draft for exercise 5.*
+Preprocessed the data.
+Plotted the TSNE projection.
+Created agglomerative clustering dendrograms and 2D agglomerative clusters plot.

 ## Summary
 1.**What was this homework about?
 Relate it to what we discussed in class.**

-This homework was about applying different models to data to manually find the fit parameters, then comparing how well they fit.
+This homework was about understanding and applying different clustering methods to a large, multi-dimensional data set.

 2.**What was the hardest part of the homework for you?**

-The hardest part of the homework was understanding how to apply a quadratic fit with just the information on the linear fit.
+The hardest part about the homework for me was determining how to .........

 3.**What was the easiest part of the homework for you?**

-The easiest part of he homework was question 4.
-Once I understand exactly what the question was asking me to do it was only algebra to prove the mean value T.

 4.**One new thing that you have learned**

-I have learned how to insert images into a google colab document.
-I have also learned how to apply linear algebra tools in python.

 ### Submission Note
-The official submission for this group is in Nik Korzoun's ([@nkorzounUD](https://github.com/nkorzounUD)) HW5 GitHub repo, linked [here](https://github.com/nkorzounUD/DSPS_NKorzoun/tree/main/HW5).
+The official submission for this group is in Nik Korzoun's ([@nkorzounUD](https://github.com/nkorzounUD)) HW7 GitHub repo, linked [here](https://github.com/nkorzounUD/DSPS_NKorzoun/tree/main/HW7).